 Independent Days Karlsruhe 2024: Alle Infos rund um Termin, Programm und Tickets

-Independent Days Karlsruhe 2024: Das internationale Filmfest findet ab heute statt.
-Hier gibt es Infos rund um Tickets, Termin und Programm der Veranstaltung.
+Independent Days Karlsruhe 2024: Das internationale Filmfest findet seit 10.
+April statt.
+Hier gibt's Infos zu Tickets, Termin und Programm der Veranstaltung.

 Der Festival-Sommer in Karlsruhe ist breit gefächert, wie sich das für die Fächerstadt gehört.
 Einen wichtigen Platz nehmen die Internationale Filmfestspiele Karlsruhe 2024 ein.
 Dabei handelt es sich um eine Veranstaltung, deren Schwerpunkt auf unabhängigen Filmproduktionen aus aller Welt liegt - einschließlich Kurzfilmen sowie dokumentarischen oder szenischen Langfilmen.
 Die Festspiele bieten eine Plattform für Filmstudenten und professionelle Filmemacher, die zeigen möchten, dass auch außerhalb großer Filmstudios und TV-Studios mit begrenzten finanziellen Ressourcen herausragende Filme entstehen können.
 Wir liefern die Hintergrund-Infos dazu.